The Department of Pulmonary Medicine provides the highest quality care for patients with all types of lung disease.

 - Corticosteroids are used to treat acute tissue inflammation.

 - Immunosuppressants are used to suppress the immune system.
-Some success in stopping the growth of the disease in some patients who only respond to unacceptably high doses of corticosteroids.
+There has been some success in stopping the growth of the disease in some patients who only respond to unacceptably high doses of corticosteroids.

 - Oxygen therapy is decided by your doctor.